linkeddatacenter/BOTK-core/README.md

 ### https://schema.org/Place

+known subtypes:
+- https://schema.org/LocalBusiness to be used to link a POS to an organization.

 Captures the POI (Point Of Interest) concept, that is a geographic point near witch there is something contactable.
 This class can be specialized  to state the reason of interest (e.g. see schema:LocalBusiness classifications).